gep13/gep13/input/blog/job-aberdeenaberdeenshire-area.md

 Title: 'Job: Aberdeen/Aberdeenshire area'
 Published: 27/4/2011
 Tags:
-- Aberdeen
+- aberdeen
-- Delphi
+- delphi
-- Job Oppurtunity
+- job opportunity
 ---

 Through the [Aberdeen Developers website](http://www.aberdeendevelopers.co.uk/) I have been made aware of a job vacancy in the Aberdeen area.